Replacing Lost Military Records

 It is also helpful to include additional information when making your request, such as the reason for your request (if you need additional documents) or a deadline if applicable – this can be common when applying for benefits such as a VA Loan, military burial benefits, Aid & Attendance Benefits, or other benefits which may have a deadline.
 (The National Archives tries to process “emergency” requests within two business days, so try to be prepared when sending in your records request).

-The National Archives Fire of 1973.
 The National Archives experienced a massive fire in 1973 which damaged or destroyed service records for 16-18 million Army and Air Force veterans who were discharged between 1912-1964.
 In some cases the service records can be reconstructed from alternate sources such as base or unit level records, though in some cases, some records are completely destroyed.
-Records which fall into this category can take several weeks or longer to research and complete.
+Records that fall into this category can take several weeks or longer to research and complete.
 You can read more about this incident and the efforts of those at the National Archives to reconstruct the records in this article.

-Where to request your military service records: Military records are maintained at the National Archives in St. Louis, MO.
+Military records are maintained at the National Archives in St. Louis, MO.
 You can request a copy of your records online, or by mail or fax.
 Be sure to sign and date your request.

 NPRC Mailing Address and contact info: